MistaHolmes/html-projects/README.md

 # html-projects
-It contains all the HTML projects I have completed in a course
+It contains the HTML projects I have completed in a course, and the screenshots of some of the most early projects